Christian-Hernandez-Box/Christian-Hernandez-Box/README.md

 <h1 align="center">Hi 👋, I'm Christian Hernandez</h1>
-<h3 align="center">Experienced IT support engineer with a background in software development methodologies and cross-platform system administration, seeking to transition into a software engineering role.
-Eager to apply technical expertise in Python, JavaScript, and frameworks like Flask and React to contribute to innovative software projects.
-Proven ability to optimize IT systems and support diverse technologies, ready to bring a valuable blend of technical skills and problem-solving capabilities to a software engineering team.</h3>
+<h3 align="center">Experienced IT engineer with a strong foundation in software development, seeking to transition into a software engineering role.
+Over the course of my career, I have proactively sought out opportunities to expand my technical skill set through self-directed learning, mentorship from senior engineers, and participation in industry conferences.
+My hands-on experience in backend integrations, cloud computing, and CI/CD pipelines, coupled with my proficiency in multiple programming languages and frameworks, has prepared me to contribute effectively to a software engineering team.
+I am eager to apply my skills and continue growing in a challenging and innovative environment.</h3>

 - 🌱 I’m currently learning **React & Redux**